PrincetonUniversity/STELLOPT/SHARE/doc/README_mscompile.md

 I have changed the makefiles pretty significantly to make this system work and some of the changes are general improvements.
 ---  Bug fixing for GCC/GFORTRAN 9.3
+---  Custom packagebuilds for MSMPI, netcdf, netcdf-cxx netcdf-fortran included
----  Automatic selection of $(LIB) by detection of mingw64 versus UNIX build
+---  Custom selection of $(LIB) extension in make_$(machine) file [default libstell.a / libstell.so]
----  Still working on
+---  Automatic undefined symbol resolution in linking libraries by using recursive flags .... this feature is not included on the DARWIN platform and has only been tested with GCC9.3

 ====================================================================================